The Deuce (transit bus service): Fleet

 The route operates using Alexander Dennis Enviro500 vehicles built by the British manufacturer Alexander Dennis.
 They each seat 27 people on the lower deck, 53 on the upper deck, and are 42 feet long.
-RTC Transit is one of six transit agencies that operate double-decker buses in the United States for fixed-route services, the others being Unitrans of Davis, California; Community Transit of Snohomish County, Washington; Antelope Valley Transit Authority of Palmdale, California and Lancaster, California; Foothill Transit of the San Gabriel Valley in Greater Los Angeles; and SLO Transit of San Luis Obispo, CA. All six of the agencies reside on the west coast.
+RTC Transit is one of six transit agencies that operate double-decker buses in the United States.

 In 2006, the RTC announced that they purchased 40 more double-deckers that arrived in Spring 2007, and another 40 that arrived in 2008.
 These new vehicles replaced the original 50 that have been serving the Strip.
 The original vehicles were reassigned to local routes (height permitting).
 These new Deuces are special in that they have 2 staircases, one in the current position, and a second one in the back.
 They are also 2 feet longer than the present double deckers, and have earned the nickname "Superdeuce."

 Since January 2008, 80 new double deckers have arrived with half of that order featuring the reconfigured 42 ft, double staircase bus.
 The double staircase buses are assigned mostly to The Strip, while some, as well as all of the 40 ft double deckers are assigned to local routes.
 Although rare, some of the 40 ft vehicles will find their way onto The Strip route as a last resort.

+In 2020, The RTC made a purchase of 40 more double deckers that has slowly replaced the 80 older double deckers overtime, with the last of the double deckers from 2008 and 2007 retiring in 2024.

+In 2025, a new Alexander Dennis plant was constructed in Las Vegas, and several more new double deckers will be built in that plant and used for the Deuce.